 This Iowa Medicaid Health & Disability (HD) Waiver offers supports for physically disabled persons younger than age 65, and who qualify for Medicaid.
 The focus of the HD Waiver centers on consumer-directed services to help physically disabled Iowans receive care and other support services in their own home to prevent unnecessary nursing home placement.

-Countable assets are essentially everything else such as savings, stocks, additional vehicles, and property.
-The value of the applicant’s countable assets cannot exceed $2,000.
-If married, a non-applicant spouse can claim ownership of joint assets up to a value of $126,420.
+Countable assets are essentially everything else, such as savings, stocks, additional vehicles, and property.
+The value of the applicant’s countable assets cannot exceed $2,000 in 2023.
+If married, a non-applicant spouse can claim ownership of joint assets up to a value of $148,620.
 (All assets of a married couple are considered jointly owned.
 Learn more here.)
-This is called a community spouse resource allowance (CSRA) and is in place to prevent the non-applicant spouse from having too little form which to live.
+This is called a community spouse resource allowance (CSRA).
+It is in place to prevent the non-applicant spouse from having too little from which to live.

 The HD Waiver covers a broad spectrum of services, placing a high priority on consumer choice and direction.
-This allows participants to exercise control over aspects, such as choosing their provider of care or counseling, and which types of service they need.
+This allows participants to exercise control over aspects such as choosing their provider of care or counseling, and which types of service they need.

-This program is ‘cost-neutral’.
+This program is “cost-neutral.”
 This means that once an applicant is determined to be eligible, the total cost of services administered cannot exceed the costs of placing the recipient in a nursing home.

 The HD Waiver is available to residents of all counties in Iowa, although a waiting list likely exists, even for qualified applicants.
 To apply, Iowans should contact their local county office of the Iowa Department of Human Services.
 To view a full description of the HD Waiver, click here.